 "Rockhounding runs in the family and with my love of science and art, turning to jewelry design that highlights nature’s beauty was an instinctive progression.
 I was blessed with the opportunity to build houses with my dad and grandfather in my youth and credit this experience to much of the ingenuity being a self-taught designer requires.
 Oregon has a diverse geology and many of my agates, jaspers, and petrified woods are collected and mined within the state."

 Copper is an essential element that teams nicely with the natural energies of stones and minerals.
-Taking a patina beautifully, copper is the ideal metal for showcasing texture with polished highs and darkened recesses.
+Taking a patina beautifully, copper is the ideal metal for showcasing the textures of Ttereve jewelry.

 Organics - Stones & Crystals